Tails (Sonic the Hedgehog): In video games

 Tails debuted in November 1992 with the release of Sonic the Hedgehog 2, playing the part of Sonic's sidekick.
 He was a playable character from the second controller and could be chosen as player one for the main game, though he did not possess the ability to fly.
 He made his second appearance on the Game Gear/Master System-controlled game Sonic Chaos (1993), where the player could control Tails and the first time the player could control his flight.
 Tails also made a minor cameo in Sonic CD for the Sega CD, appearing in the debug mode unlock screen.
-Tails makes an appearance alongside Sonic in the little-known arcade game, SegaSonic Popcorn Shop, a Japanese arcade game which also dispenses popcorn after playing the game.
+Tails makes an appearance alongside Sonic in the little-known arcade game SegaSonic Popcorn Shop, a Japanese arcade game which also dispenses popcorn after playing the game.

-Tails made his third major appearance in the 1994 game Sonic 3 (along with a game simultaneously developed, Sonic & Knuckles), with the ability to pick up Sonic and use his tails to fly him to other areas rotating his tails like a helicopter.
+Tails made his third major appearance in the 1994 game Sonic the Hedgehog 3, with the ability to pick up Sonic and use his tails to fly him to other areas rotating his tails like a helicopter.
 He also gained the ability to swim underwater, something Sonic has never been able to do.
 This is also the first time the player could control Tails' flight in a Sega Genesis game.
-Tails has also starred in games without Sonic, such as Tails' Skypatrol, which is a side-scrolling score attack-like game for the Game Gear released exclusively in Japan.
+Tails has also starred in games without Sonic, such as Tails' Skypatrol (1995), which is a side-scrolling score attack-like game for the Game Gear released exclusively in Japan.
 This was followed by Tails Adventure later the same year, which is a Metroid-esque platformer with RPG elements.
-Tails is also the star of Tails and the Music Maker for the Sega Pico.
+Tails is also the star of Tails and the Music Maker for the Sega Pico, which released in North American in Oct.
+1994.

 In later games, Tails had roles that require unique modes of play including Sonic Adventure, where he appears as one of the six playable characters.
 His gameplay is based around standard platforming stages, but the goal of each stage is to race against Sonic or Eggman to get to the goal first.
 In Sonic Adventure 2, he is featured in third-person-shooting segments, seated in his "Cyclone" mech.
 These stages, along with Dr. Eggman's shooting levels in the same game, were very similar to the E-102 Gamma levels of Sonic Adventure.
 In Sonic Adventure, he was given a theme song "Believe In Myself", of which another version appeared in Sonic Adventure 2.